As you write, it's helpful to have a literary elements list to maximize the power of your words.

 Why use literary elements?

-It's important to use literary devices in your storytelling to improve your narrating technique.
+It's important to use literary elements in your storytelling to improve your narrating technique.
 As you become a strong writer and work to continuously improve your writing development, the use of literary elements and other techniques will make you a prolific writer and storyteller.

 Maybe you have a love-hate relationship with writing.
 Maybe you’re of the mind that the more simplistic writing is, the better it is.
 Maybe you just don’t want to overcomplicate things.
 We get it!